A14 road (England): History

-The sections from Huntingdon east to the ports were upgraded first, starting with the Huntingdon bypass in 1973, followed by the Girton-to-Bar Hill section in 1975/76 and the Cambridge northern bypass and Cambridge/Newmarket section in 1976/77.
+The sections from Huntingdon east to the ports were upgraded first, starting with the Huntingdon bypass in 1973, followed by the Girton to Bar Hill section in 1975/76 and the Cambridge northern bypass and Cambridge/Newmarket section in 1976/77.
 The Bar Hill-to-Huntingdon section opened in 1979, prior to the M11 which was fully opened in 1980.
 The Ipswich southern bypass, including the Orwell Bridge, opened between 1982 and 1985.

-The A604 between Kettering and Huntingdon was upgraded and the section from Catthorpe to Kettering constructed between 1989 and 1991 (commonly referred to at the time as the "M1-A1 link road") following a lengthy period of consultation.
+The A604 between Kettering and Huntingdon was upgraded and the section from Catthorpe to Kettering was constructed between 1989 and 1991 (commonly referred to at the time as the "M1-A1 link road") following a lengthy period of consultation.
 The first inquiry was in 1974 and then a series of inquiries for sections of the preferred route from September 1984 until June 1985, during which objections came from some 1,130 sources.
 Subsequent public inquiries were held regarding Supplementary Orders.
 The route close to the site of the Battle of Naseby was particularly difficult, and was taken to the High Court.
 The link was opened by Transport Secretary John MacGregor on 15 July 1994.

 Work to create a compact grade-separated junction (Junction 45/Rougham) and to re-align a 2 mi stretch of carriageway was completed in 2006.

 Vehicles over 7.5 tonnes traveling east were banned from using the outside lane on a dual two-lane section on a 2 mi steep climb to Welford summit close to Junction 1 (A5199) from spring 2007; a similar scheme covered 2 mi of the westbound carriageway from Junction 2, including a particularly steep climb to Naseby summit.
 The bans are active between 6am and 8pm, and are intended to reduce delays to other traffic from lorries attempting to pass on these climbs.

-Between 2007 and 2008 a new section of two-lane dual carriageway was constructed at the Haughley Bends, one of Suffolk's most notorious accident blackspots, to rationalise access using a new grade-separated junction.
+Between 2007 and 2008 a new section of a two-lane dual carriageway was constructed at the Haughley Bends, one of Suffolk's most notorious accident blackspots, to rationalise access using a new grade-separated junction.
 The road opened in the summer of 2008 with some associated local works being completed early in 2009.